 Students receive funding for CDL school through either state or private Vocational Rehabilitation programs also known as Voc Rehab.
 If you are an injured worker or are currently in a rehabilitation program, you may be eligible for this type of government grant for truck driver training.

 For military veterans, the Post 9/11 GI Bill® provides expanded benefits for CDL training tuition and even an apprenticeship program.* You may be eligible to use your GI Bill® to help pay your tuition and provide additional assistance while you are training.
 Some carriers, in fact, are members of the Military Apprenticeship Program.
 With this program, you may be eligible to earn a monthly educational benefit check along with your weekly salary from your new job.
 For some veterans, this could be as much as $1,400 additional each month.
 This benefit may also be extended to your spouse or children.
 Apply now and we’ll help walk you through this process.

-Native American students may be eligible to receive funding through their tribal council or Bureau of Indian Affairs.
-If you believe you may be eligible, please contact Jo Vallejo at 405-979-0618.
+Native American students may be eligible to receive government grants through their tribal council or the Bureau of Indian Affairs.
+Read how one student started a new career using this type of grant for CDL training.

-As you can see there are numerous grants available to assist with the cost of CDL Training.
+As you can see there are numerous local and state government grants available for CDL Training.
 Our career specialists are here to help you determine which funding is available for truck driving school in your area and what you may qualify for.
 Take the first step and call now or fill out an interest form and they will contact you to discuss eligibility.

 *GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at https://www.benefits.va.gov/gibill. https://www.benefits.va.gov/GIBILL/Trademark_Terms_of_Use.asp